- The average cost of car insurance in West Virginia is $2,415 a year or $201 per month, based on our data analysis.

 Begin your search for the top car insurance policy in West Virginia by getting quotes from multiple insurance providers and comparing them.

-Below is a breakdown of car insurance companies in West Virginia and their average annual premiums.
+In the table below, see an overview of various car insurance companies in West Virginia, along with their average annual premiums.

 Car insurance rates by city in West Virginia